aronzvi/tally-playwright-e2e-poc/README.md

 ## github Actions integration

-A new job - e2e-tests has been added to the main.yml workflow to run the e2e tests.
-The job waits for the build job to complete, downloads the built extension artifact and places it in the proper location for it to be used with the tests
+A new job to run the e2e tests, called 'e2e-tests', has been added to the main.yml workflow file.
+This job waits for the 'build' job to complete, downloads the built extension artifact, and places it in the correct location for use with the tests

 ### Reports and traces
 All playwright standard output of the tests is available with the workflow run.